Oliver-Leete/Configs/README.md

 Square brackets are used as directional leaders (covered more in the Repeat section), for all manner of jumping about.
 I am trying to limit g to just be goto commands (goto paste works kinda), I'll hopefully remove all the normal extra crap it's used for at some point. v is a view related key (thanks Kakoune for the inspiration).
-Now I just need a way of locking the leader key on (think sub modes).
+I have a bit of a hacky way to lock a mode in, by simply having the mapping end by calling the same leader key again, this has many flaws, but it is the best I can be bothered to do at the moment.

 ## Repeat Mappings